novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-110.md

 Feeling sorry, he couldn't refuse.

-“Ah, I'm sorry.
-I owe you a big one.”
+“I really am sorry.
+I owe you a big one tonight.”

-(Oh, without even asking if I'm available today.)
+(Oh, without even asking if I'm available.)

 It sounded as if she meant,